Do I Really Need Amazon Prime?

 Why do I have an Amazon Prime Membership

-I habitually go to the Amazon Prime site to watch newer, classic, and nostalgic movies and free shows on Prime Video.
+I habitually go to the AP site to watch newer, classic, and nostalgic movies on Prime Video.
+My lunches and dinners are movie nights with Prime Video. 🍜

-I shop on Amazon Prime when the product I need is unavailable at the physical store or if the product’s sale is better.
-I haven’t shopped online on Amazon Prime in the past three months.
+The last time I shopped online on AP was three months ago.
 I placed only six orders in 2022.
-And these orders were a mix of necessities that had better sales prices than at the physical store, like a package of razors for women, shampoo and conditioner duos, package deals for body lotion or deodorant, and a school textbook.
+These orders were a mix of necessities that had better sales prices than at the physical store, like a package of razors for women, a shampoo and conditioner duo, package deals for body lotion and deodorant, and a school textbook.

 For digital content, my purchases are rare, and in the last 12 months, I borrowed The Call of the Wild and Tarzan of the Apes and bought The Great Gatsby Kindle version for zero dollars.